Covid-19 Delta outbreak: Rotorua Covid-19 Immunisation Hub to re-open - NZ Herald

 It will be open from 9am to 4pm to help meet the high demand for booster shots as well as deliver first and second doses.

+Two chemists had been operating in Rotorua for vaccinations before a third joined them today.

+The Rotorua Vaccination Centre was due to be closed until January 5.

-Lakes DHB chief executive Nick Saville-Wood said the decision was made after pharmacies were experiencing a high volume of people who wanted to be vaccinated, mainly for their booster.
+Lakes DHB chief executive Nick Saville-Wood said the decision to reopen early was made after pharmacies were experiencing a high volume of people who wanted to be vaccinated, mainly for their booster.

 From January 5, people aged 18 and over will be eligible to get a booster four months after their second dose.